 Hi everyone.
 Throughout our lives it is important to keep our brains healthy.
-Since the majority of people having a total knee replacement are likely in the older age range (including me!) , I thought it would be beneficial to share information about ways to keep your aging mind active.
+The majority of people having a total knee replacement are likely in the older age range (including me!) , I thought it would be beneficial to share information about how to keep your aging mind active during COVID-19 times – and beyond!
+Of course, this applies to other age groups as well…

 Play Brain Games.